Life expectancy after ischemic stroke

 Stroke Recovery: Timeline and Stages

 The three most common comorbidities were hypertension, dyslipidemia, and diabetes.329 for women and −0.
 Treatment and outcome of hemorrhagic transformation after intravenous Alteplase in acute ischemic stroke: a scientific statement for healthcare professionals from the American Heart Association/American Stroke Association.
 Some brain tissue supplied by the affected artery still functions after the stroke.About half of people survive for at least 5 years after an ischemic stroke.
 The proportion of mortality was between 8% .
 Up to 70% of stroke patients experience low mood after stroke and 25%–30% show significant post-stroke depression. a clot, a medicine called alteplase (tPA) is given through an IV (intravenous line).
 Among 6,703 first-time ischemic stroke patients, overweight and obese patients were found to have statistically decreased hazard ratio (HR) compared to the non-overweight patients (overweight patients- HR = 0.govLong-term Mortality After Stroke Among Adults Aged 18 .As dementia after a stroke means that a person already has vascular disease, their life expectancy is short relative to the general population.We report recent survival and functional outcome data on over 22 000 patients up to 5 years after stroke from the Swedish Stroke .One year after stroke, nearly 50% dementia and 30% non-dementia patients had died.For an ischemic stroke, that usually means you get a clot-busting drug.Acute stroke, including ischemic and hemorrhagic stroke, is well established as a leading cause of hospitalizations and deaths globally.
-About 185,000 strokes— nearly 1 in 4 —are in people who have had a previous stroke.
+The treatment goal is to dissolve or remove the clot.

 Long-Term Survival and Causes of Death After Stroke